10 Best Running Gloves Compared & Tested

 POLYPROPYLENE: If you are looking for wind and waterproofing gloves this is the material you seek.
 It will keep your hands dry and warm.
 It typically doesn’t keep sweat away or has as much breathability but it will have some.

 They should fit snug to the hands, but not so snug they cut off circulation.
 If they are too big they’ll just be annoying and could cause your skin to become irritated.
 If they are too small they could cut off circulation which does not sound comfortable at all.

 They are typically thicker on the back of the hands to allow for wind protection.
 The palm of the hand and insides of the fingers will typically have a thinner mesh fabric to allow for a good amount of breathability.

 Are they warm?

 They don’t have to be thick to provide a good amount of warmth.
-Everyone’s body temperature and circulation is quite different so the type of glove you need will be determined through experience of your own body temperature.
-There are liners to help keep your hands even warmer, if needed.
+Everyone’s body temperature and circulation are quite different so the type of glove you need will be determined through the experience of your own body temperature.
+There are liners to help keep your hands even warmer if needed.

 What season are they for?

 Keep in mind that there are gloves for all types of weather.
 Ones that are specifically designed to keep the wind away, and ones that are water/snow proof.
 You don’t need to wear them year round.
 In the winter, if you get cold hands you might want to purchase a liner to get more warmth while you run.

 How much do they weight?